 A note from the photographer Cadence and Grace Photography

-I brought together a bunch of talented Melbourne based vendors to create this fun, 70’s vibe, styled shoot.
+I brought together many talented Melbourne-based vendors to create this fun, 70’s vibe, styled shoot.

 We adopted a vibrant and colorful palette for the shoot, certainly not shying away from rich reds, vibrant pinks, and amber glassware.